Dr. Elyne

 When my medical treatments became too intense, a friend recommended that I try Reiki.
 It quite literally changed my life.
 For the first time I understood how life stress and trauma played itself out in my body.

-I became obsessed with the mechanism between my body and my psyche.
+I became obsessed with the mechanism between my body and Psyche.
 Today, we know that childhood trauma, as well as other traumas, have a direct affect on our physical health.

 I studied Chinese medicine firstly because it brought ease to my many symptoms.
 It worked beautifully with the Western medicine protocols I followed.
 I loved how this ancient and beautiful medicine always brought me back to a more whole sense of myself.